I need a shave.

 Unless otherwise stated, and with the exception of trademarked company and software application names (which are the property of their legal owners, etc.), all contents of this site were created by me.
 Consult the copyright notice at the bottom of the page or contact me for more details.

 The background image and menu icon are based on an original scan by Arun Kulshreshtha, licensed under Creative Commons.
-You may use the images in any way you see fit, as long as credit is given to the original author and to DVD-HQ.info, and a compatible license is used for the resulting work.
+You may use the images in any way you see fit, as long as credit is given to the original author and DVD-HQ.info, and as long as a compatible license is used for the resulting work.

 I believe that creativity without craftsmanship (technical knowledge and skill) is virtually useless.
 Outside your imagination, an idea is only as good as its execution.
-If you are not able (due to lack of tools, knowledge or experience) to turn your vision into reality, you're usually better off hiring (or working with) someone who has the skills you lack than relying on miraculous "automagic" solutions that will not live up to your standards, let alone expectations.
+If you are not able (due to lack of adequate tools, knowledge or experience) to turn your vision into reality, you need to either acquire those skills or enlist the help of someone who has them.
+Push-button "automagic" solutions will rarely live up to your standards, let alone expectations.

 Complex tasks typically require either complex tools or a large set of simple ones.
 Some tools (and this is especially true for software) try to hide a complex process behind a simplistic interface, to avoid scaring away (potential) users.
-While this approach may (arguably) have some merits, ultimately it reduces the user's ability to control the final product.
-It's the difference between making a photocopy and making a painting.
+While this approach may have some merits (mainly in terms of increasing the seller's profits by trying to appeal to everyone), ultimately it reduces the user's ability to control the final product.
+It's the difference between making a photocopy and creating a painting.
 The former can be done by anyone (virtually no knowledge about the underlying mechanisms is required), and will produce more or less the same result no matter who does it, but it's unlikely that someone will pay millions for a photocopy, or that anyone will become a famous photocopyist.